expo/expo/docs/versions/v15.0.0/sdk/google.md

     -   Use `host.exp.exponent` as the bundle identifier.
     -   Click "Create"
     -   You will now see a modal with the client ID.
-    -   The client ID is used in the `iosClientId` option for `Exponent.Google.loginAsync` (see code example below).
+    -   The client ID is used in the `iosClientId` option for `Expo.Google.loginAsync` (see code example below).

 -   **Create an Android OAuth Client ID**